spiermar/node-stack-convert/README.md

 Once the tool is installed, it can be used in the CLI.

 ```
-$ stackconvert perf.data > perf.json
+$ stackconvert perf.script.txt > perf.json
 ```

 Where:

 ```
-perf.data is the output file from perf record you want to convert
+perf.script.txt is the output file from perf script you want to convert
 ```

 ## Options